The Busy Bee Convenience Store and Gas Station, nearing completion in Panama City Beach, will host a future Supercharger Station

 Here are some photos of the Busy Bee Station.
 The station and store is expected to be open this summer.
 Construction of the Supercharger Station has not yet broken ground.

-People working or living nearby are asked to periodically visit the site to see if construction of the Supercharger Station has started, and if so, please take high-resolution photos of the construction progress and send them to me.
+People working or living nearby are asked to periodically visit the site to take high-resolution photos of the construction progress and send them to me.

 President, Florida Tesla Enthusiasts